-In 2018 the timing of the onset of upwelling was close to the long term average (13 April, 2015), or the Spring Transition, in 2019 the onset of upwelling was only slightly later (Figure 2).
+In 2019 the onset of upwelling, or the Spring Transition, was only slightly later than the long term average (13 April).
+In 2020 the spring transition off Oregon occurred earlier than the long term average (Figure 2).
 The Oceanic Niño Index (ONI) was strongly positive throughout 2015, signaling one of the strongest El Niño events in recent history.
-Following this strong event, the ONI was negative, signaling La Niña conditions in 2016; recently the ONI has been close to neutral (Figure 3).
+Following this strong event, the ONI was negative, signaling La Niña conditions in 2016; since then the ONI has been close to neutral until the fall of 2020 when La Niña conditions finally returned (Figure 3).